ENGLISH

 achievement, and qualifications of teachers, which are state

-funding of public boarding schools for highly at-risk children
+would be the funding of public boarding schools for highly

 Minnesota, Rudy Perpich, proposed that boarding schools be

-funded in his state to give children in at-risk living
+funded in his state to give children living in the worst at-risk

 benefited from a scholarship to a boarding school given to him